31 Altitude Definitions & Measurement

 Practical Use of Density Altitude

 The ISA equations are used universally for aircraft performance standardization and flight test evaluations.
 In many cases, a rapid estimation of the density altitude can be helpful for piloting purposes.
 For example, the information in an aircraft’s operating manual may be expressed as a function of density altitude.
 As previously discussed, pressure altitude can be measured directly on the altimeter.
-In contrast, density altitude is determined by calculation by measuring the pressure altitude and local outside air temperature at the same altitude.
+In contrast, density altitude is determined by calculating the pressure altitude and local outside air temperature at the same altitude.

 Linearization of the ISA Equations

 It will be seen from the graphs of density altitude changes versus temperature for a given pressure altitude that the relationship is almost linear, which suggests an approximation to Eq.
-24 is likely to be useful for rapid estimates of density altitude, i.e., for piloting purposes when a rapid estimate is required such as for advance flight planning.
+24 is likely to be useful for rapid estimates of density altitude, i.e., for piloting purposes when a quick estimate is required such as for advance flight planning.
 Such linearizations, however, would never be used for flight test work.

 To linearize Eq.
 24, it can be expanded as a Taylor series about the ISA standard temperature value at a given pressure altitude and retaining only the first derivative of the series to give